UWAMEGFisheries/BrookeGibbons.github.io/_pages/students/jess-kolbusz.md

 I grew up in Perth and completed my Bachelor in Environmental Systems Engineering (Ocean Systems) in 2013 from UWA with a Diploma in Modern Languages (Italian).
 I did a lot of travelling in this time and then worked for a couple of years for a wave energy company based in Fremantle.
 Deciding I loved marine science lead me to complete a Masters in Marine Conservation and Management in 2017 which lead me to start this PhD at the start of 2018.

 ## Supervisors
-Prof Charitha Pattiaratchi (OGS), [Dr Timothy Langlois](https://uwamegfisheries.github.io/researchers/tim-langlois/), and Dr Simon de Lestang (DPIRD)
+Prof Charitha Pattiaratchi (OGS), [Dr Tim Langlois](https://uwamegfisheries.github.io/researchers/tim-langlois/), and Dr Simon de Lestang (DPIRD)

 ## Contact